sbadillo/disaster-response/README.md

 ### Additional info

-You might need to install packages from the reqauirement file :
+You might need to install packages from the requirements file :

 ```console
 $ pip install -r requirements.txt